 All the options offered by this Raspberry Pi Console Emulator

-- Our Raspberry Pi Console Emulator includes all these games already in place.
+- Our Raspberry Pi Console Emulator includes all these games already assembled.
 But the system is able to emulate about 30,000 out of 71 consoles different.

 - It has a connection Wifi and wired Internet for the automatic update of the system.
-As well as for downloading cover art and information from My Retro Library.
+As well as for downloading the covers and information from My Retro Library.

 - Network access to game directories, screenshots and game saves.